lanl/APPFL/runtime/README-heapobj-today.txt

 A PAP's info pointer is its underlying FUN info pointer.
 The number of valid PtrOrLiterals in a PAP grows dynamically as it applied to successively more arguments.
-Thus we include a field in the object itself indicating how many of this arguments it currently has.
+Thus we include a field in the object itself indicating how many of these arguments it currently has.

 struct _Obj;